VenkatagiriRamesh/databricks_medallion_arch/README.md

 ### `src/01_ingest_to_bronze` — Raw Ingestion

-- Reads CSV files with `inferSchema=false` (all strings) to preserve raw fidelity
+- Reads CSV files with `inferSchema=false` (all columns stored as strings) to preserve raw fidelity
-- Adds `ingest_timestamp` metadata column for lineage tracking
+- Adds an `ingest_timestamp` metadata column for lineage tracking
 - Writes as **overwrite** Delta tables (full-refresh pattern)
 - Includes a validation query to preview ingested data